 And it's cool.
 Oh, it's so, so staggeringly cool.
 Baby Driver is somehow sleek, sexy, hilarious, and terrifying all at the same time.
 Light and dark tug at each other constantly.
 In fact, the entire movie is a push and pull of opposing, dichotomous components that simultaneously provide tension while working perfectly in tandem.

 So go see Baby Driver.
 It's the best decision you'll make all summer.
 Go.
 Like, now.
 Well, okay, read this first so you can get an idea of how awesome it is, but then just go.
-You won't regret it.
+You won't regret seeing this action-romance movie.

 Let's be honest, the car chases in the Fast & Furious franchise have (by necessity) become outlandish (if satisfying) spectacles.
 You know, cars-parachuting-out-of-planes style of spectacle.
 The car chases in Baby Driver recapture the magic of the classic chases of the '70s and '80s, but beef them up with oozing style.

 They used virtually no green screen during filming (!), meaning every drift and draft you see was actually performed on camera.
 It's like Mad Max, but in a city instead of a desert.
 Baby Driver brings an authority and realism to every second of these elegant, thrilling getaways.
 That, combined with the perfectly timed musical harmony of a phenomenal soundtrack, lifts the sensory experience to a whole new level.

 The best element of Baby Driver, what makes it a true revelation, is the seamless integration of the music and action.
 Assault rifles thwump in time with the beat and windshield wipers swish to the frenetic yet structured rhythm of jazz.
 There is violence in this movie – and sometimes it's extreme – but when set to a jaunty disco tune, you don't know whether to feel jubilation or terror, so you just end up feeling both.